aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-checkboxes-html-or-images-during-mail-merge/_index.md

 Complete source code of a program that inserts checkboxes and text input form fields into a document during a mail merge.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertCheckBoxesOrHTMLDuringMailMerge-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertCheckBoxesOrHTMLDuringMailMerge-.java" >}}

 ## How to Insert Images from a Database